Council Tax explanatory notes

 - People in hostels for the homeless or night shelters

 - 18 and 19 year olds who are at or have just left school or college, or in respect of whom child benefit is payable

-- Care workers working for low pay for example charities
+- Care workers working for low pay usually charities

 - People caring for someone with a disability who is not their spouse, partner or child under 18